-Never ride an ATV without a approved helmet and goggles.
-You should also wear boots, gloves, heavy trousers and a long-sleeve shirt.
+Never ride an ATV without an approved helmet and goggles.
+You should also wear boots, gloves, heavy trousers and a longsleeve shirt.

 Never ride an ATV at excessive speeds.

 Always be extremely careful when riding an ATV, especially when approaching hills, turns and obstacles and when riding on unfamiliar or rough terrain.